Vngard/Dada/README.md

 # DADA Project

-Virtual visit of museums or temporary exhibitions with VR headset or with your PC screen
+Virtual visit of museums or temporary exhibitions with VR headset or PC screen

 ## To run the application locally